-Table 4 - RWW - Relation between Sub Research Question and Impact Areas
+Table 3 - RWW - Relation between Sub Research Question and Impact Areas

 Examples of Sub Research Questions Safety Traffic Efficiency Environment In the approach of a road works site, how do the instant speed fluctuations of drivers change?
-X х x Is driver's speed more compliant with speed limit in the approach of and passing by a Road works site?
-X x How does the lane change point vary (if the lane of the event is specified)? x X Is the lane change manoeuvre smoother (if the lane of the event is specified)? x X x
+X x х Is driver's speed more compliant with speed limit in the approach of and passing by a Road works site?
+X X How does the lane change point vary (if the lane of the event is specified)?
+X x Is the lane change manoeuvre smoother (if the lane of the event is specified)?
+X X х